 The initial log-in to your eDocBuilder site will open the Templates page in the illustration below.
 This page will display templates that you have created and serve as a starting point to either edit, test or create new templates.

-The first step in building a new template is to enter a name, then click the create button.
+The first step in building a new template is to enter a name and select which type of template you would like to create (Forms or Interactive), then click the create button.
 Be sure to name each of your templates with a unique name that will be easy to identify later when you assign it to a product in your store.

 Duplicating a template

 The duplication icon below a template (icon of multiple pages) will create a copy of the template.
 Clicking it will open a window where you can specify a new template name and click "Duplicate."
 This feature can be a great time saver for when you have similar templates to build.

 Instead of copy/pasting the form fields from one PDF to the next (which can cause problems), you can replace the PDF artwork to create another master PDF instead.
 You can make any changes you would like in the new template.
 You can also upload a different master PDF; all form fields that have the same name as in the original template will retain the original formatting information.

 Duplicate your Template

 - Download the master PDF associated with that duplicated template

 - Open that master PDF (will have all the form fields specified)